 5. Dexter – Hi-Hat Club Vol. 3 – The Jazz Files

 Dexter is a German producer with a hankering for jazz.
-On his third volume of his Hi-Hat Club series, he flipped a large selection of jazz tracks, with a number of them coming from Sun Ra’s collection.
+On the third volume of his Hi-Hat Club series, he flipped a large selection of jazz tracks, with a number of them coming from Sun Ra’s collection.
 From the names, you can probably guess which ones they are and he maintains the inherent craziness of the music, adding his own shuffling rhythms.

 6. Madvillain – The Illest Villains